-In this section, we will mainly focus on the planning of your layout, because this can be a cumbersome part.
+In this section, we will mainly focus on the planning of your layout, because this can be a tricky part.

 If elements are already placed within the container, it can be more difficult to plan, because then it is fit to the elements and the background is colored white, so it is not possible anymore to see what size the container has.

-This is a nice way to check if the your planned layout works in the APP Builder, and also helps you structure your work.
+This is a nice way to check whether your planned layout works in the APP Builder, and also helps you structure your work.
 With this method you don't need to always switch between defining elements and adding them one by one to the layout.

 Split Your Work Between APP Building and ONE DATA Workflow Engineering